 SIRION Biotech Customised Viral Vectors for Cell Modelling, Gene Therapy, and Vaccination Research and Development

-Viral vector customisation
+Viral vector engineering and manufacture

 SIRION’s in-house developed transduction boosters enable working with difficult-to-transduce cell types such as hematopoietic cells.